bparli/rustberrypi/README.md

+# Rustberrypi
-# Rustberrypui - hobby OS to hack on.
+Hobby OS to hack on.
 Built in Rust for raspberry pi 3

 ## Acknowledgements